 This question focuses mainly on the affordability of some aspects of living standards.
 The wording of the question refers to the affordability and to the actual meaning 'ability to pay' i.e. 'the household has the resources to afford...' regardless of whether the household wants it.
 The answer is YES if, according to the household respondent, the whole household can afford to go for a week's annual holiday away from home.
 If the household can (only) afford holidays by using its 'social network' (friends, etc.) or can afford subsidised holidays (government schemes), or its second dwelling, the answer should be YES.
-These cases are included in this particular variable because it is not possible to specify the amount that is required for a household to have a week's holiday every year; in many cases, where the household makes use of its second dwelling for holidays or stays with friends, it could still generate cost and also, the case of subsidized holidays is in fact considered as an 'invisible' part of the household's income.
+These cases are included in this particular variable because it is not possible to specify the amount that is required for a household to have a week's holiday or stays with friends, it could still generate cost and also, the case of subsidized holidays is in fact considered as an 'invisible' part of the household's income.
 Cases where the household cannot go e.g. because of 'shortage of time' are not included (the answer should be YES).